postcss/postcss/API.md

 media.params //=> 'print, screen'
 ```

-Value will be clean from inner comments.
-If parameters has comments, origin
+Value will be cleaned from inner comments.
+Origin value with comments will be
-value with comments will be in `_params.raw` property.
+in `_params.raw` property.

 ```js
 var root  = postcss.parse('@media print, screen /**/ {}');